acrolinx/helm/resources/core-platform/helm/chart/README.md

 ### The Deliverable

-> **Note** you can find the Acrolinx Helm repository with all our charts at https://acrolinx.github.io/helm/.
+You can find the Acrolinx Helm repository with all our charts at [https://acrolinx.github.io/helm/][acrolinx-helm-repo].

-Helm charts can be distributed as plain archives, such as `acrolinx-platform-0.8.12+2021.03.tgz`, or via a [Helm repository][helm-repos].
+Helm charts can be distributed as plain archives, such as `acrolinx-platform-0.8.13+2021.03.tgz`, or via a [Helm repository][helm-repos].
 If you're installing from a repository, you may have to [add that repository][helm-repo-add] first.
 You can even unpack the archive and run the installation from the resulting directory.
 For the [installation command-line syntax][helm-install] it makes no difference.
 The chart name from the repository, the `.` or the `.tgz` file all appear in the same position.
-Throughout this section we'll subsume them simply by `<chart>`.

 ### Exploration